mongodb/mongo-python-driver/doc/examples/type_hints.rst

 Type Hints
 ===========

-As of version 4.1, PyMongo ships with `type hints`_.
+As of version 4.1, PyMongo ships with type hints.

 With type hints, Python type checkers can easily find bugs before they reveal themselves in your code.
 If your IDE is configured to use type hints, it can suggest more appropriate completions and highlight errors in your code.
+You can also use `mypy`_ tool from your command line or in Continuous Integration tests.

-All of the public APIs in PyMongo are fully type hinted, and several of them support generic parameters for the type of document object returned by methods.
+All of the public APIs in PyMongo are fully type hinted, and several of them support generic parameters for the type of document object returned when decoding BSON documents.

-Due to `limitations in mypy`_, the default values for generics are not yet provided (they will eventually be ``Dict[str, any]``).
+Due to `limitations in mypy`_, the default values for generic document types are not yet provided (they will eventually be ``Dict[str, any]``).

-For a larger set of example code that uses types, see the PyMongo `test mypy suite`_.
+For a larger set of examples that uses types, see the PyMongo `test mypy suite`_.

 If you would like to opt out of using the provided types, add the following to your `mypy config`_: ::